glegoux/jekyll-tech-blog/src/_posts/2020-11-28-unix-timestamp.md

 with the current time or a future time, often the time is fixed to have an exact reproducible test.
 But it could be observed in the end-to-end test.
 In any case, **the error will appear firstly at the runtime directly in production**.

-It could produce a chaos, because the consequences of a such error are hard to forecast, but with a risk to be destructive, events can be not synchronized between several systems or just stop working: cars, internet, IoT, banks, airplanes, etc ... could suddenly not more work.
+It could produce a chaos, because the consequences of a such error are hard to forecast, but with a risk to be destructive.
+Events can be not synchronized between several systems or just stop working: internet, cars, IoT devices, banks, airplanes, etc ... could suddenly not more work.

 # Example in Java/Scala